Contactsteve@jungiananalysischicago.orgMain Office Appointments in Glen Ellyn & The South LoopGlen Ellyn,IL 630.476.6425

 Professional OrganizationsC.G.
 Jung Institute of ChicagoInternational Association for Analytical Psychology

-BioSteve’s analytic work and interests are broad.
-He is rooted especially in the classical tradition of Jungian analysis, with its abiding interest in dreams and other activations of the unconscious.
-His original clinical training provided him with a strong developmental foundation that has focused his work more broadly than the customary Jungian emphasis on mid-life.
-Steve works frequently with both young adults and seniors.
-The work with young women and men often focuses on love and work.
-He is particularly experienced with relationships and sexuality, including LGBT concerns.
-His work with older adults in recent years has focused on issues related to retirement
+BioMy analytic work and interests are broad.
+Like many analysts, I have a deep appreciation for the classical tradition of Jungian analysis, with its abiding interest in dreams and other activations of the unconscious.
+Yet my original clinical training in self psychology and psychoanalysis provided me with a strong developmental foundation that has focused my work more broadly than the customary Jungian emphasis on mid-life.
+I work with adults; my case load usually includes 20-somethings through 80-somethings – and sometimes late teens or women and men in their 90s.
+I am particularly experienced with relationships and sexuality, including LGBT concerns.
+A good bit of my work with older adults in recent years has focused on issues related to retirement